 Most bell skirts are incomplete without pleats.
 A form-fitting top is your best bet with this type to balance out the volume.

 Essentially a pencil skirt with a wide strip of frill or ruffle attached to the waist that emphasizes the hips is the classic peplum.
 A great alternative to pencil skirts for petite women who want to accentuate their natural curves.
 The peplum strips can be horizontal or diagonal with one side higher than the other.

 Because the hem in such kind of skirts is tucked back inwards and under, the bubble illusion is quite obvious.
 The distinct puffed hem of bubble skirts adds volume while lending a playful, young vibe.
-The history of the skirt can be traced back to the conservative French reveira after the World War II, being one of the first designs that experimented with revealing a woman’s curves.
+The history of the skirt can be traced back to the conservative French riviera after the World War II, being one of the first designs that attempted to reveal a woman’s curves.
 Team the skirt with a fitted top to balance out the roundedness.

-The effect of pleated skirts can wary; while thick, box pleats is reminiscent of high school uniforms, thinner pleats are what the runways are now parading.
+The effect of pleated skirts can wary; while thick, box pleats are reminiscent of high school uniforms, thinner pleats are what the runways are now parading.
 Just the right mix of street style and sophistication, the midi pleated skirt is muted enough to be dressed down and polished enough to be dressed up.
-While a tucked in T-shirt with it looks breezy in the summer, a light-knit loose sweater in the spring is sophistication to the T. The pleats do well to lengthen the silhouette.
+While a tucked-in T-shirt with the skirt looks breezy in the summer, a light-knit sweater in the spring is sophistication to the T. The pleats do well to lengthen the silhouette.

 If we had to describe the wrap in one word, we would say sultry.
 Wraps are built in such a way that envelope your thighs and waist in a side overlapping/tiered fashion, often revealing a leg through the slit.
 The cling lends a sexy, slimming effect- choose drapey fabrics like satin or silk to maximise the impact!
 An effortless, laid-back look is what the wrap aims for.